“If you’re not a human who says ‘indeed’ or ‘moreover’ or who calls someone an individual…please don’t write it.”

 Have you ever noticed the difference between how you speak, and how you write?

 Some clients tell me they feel they need to add a certain formality in order to be taken seriously.
-For others, its simply habit.
+For others, it’s habit.
 Very often, it’s simply how we were taught.

 But writing is a form of sales and marketing.
 And to sell, we need to use emotion to connect.
 This extends to all industries – including IT, banking, and financial services.